 It’s very helpful to try and learn from those failures.
 Of course, you heard it said before that real success is built on failure.
 Failure is the way you can actually become a success.

-(Read How to Make a Fresh Start – Part 3)
+(To be continued in How to Make a Fresh Start – Part 3)